 Avoid perfumed washes and perfumed sanitary products

-Alternative Treatments for a UTI include:
+Some alternative antibiotics for a UTI include:

 If you take Nitrofurantoin for longer than the standard length of treatment, this makes you more likely to get a yeast infection.
 This happens because the antibiotic kills off the bacteria which would normally stop a yeast infection from growing.